 Fantasy is an exciting and liberating genre to write in.
 It’s also an incredibly rewarding genre to read.
 With fantasy, by definition of the very word, you can do anything and offer everything.
 There are no limits, no real rules.
 The world is your oyster, mainly because you are essentially the God of said world.

-But, before we get carried away with our own visions of what we as writers want from our world, we also need to consider what those reading are looking for.
+But, before we get carried away with our own visions of what we as writers want from our world, we also need to consider the fantasy elements readers are looking for.
 A Chef doesn’t cook for themselves, they cook for others; a methodology that can definitely be applied to authors.

 Some Type of Magic